Start-ups and Funding

 Optimize: Series A

-Making it to this stage requires having increased some evidence of idea.
+Making it to this stage requires having increased some evidence of ideas.
 Investors are starting to look at real data to see what has to be shown by the start-up for previously invested money.

 This may not be income, but they want to understand what relevant metrics are being improved and get a true grip on the ability to make this a precious money-making machine.